 |Year||Criminal Caseload||Misdemeanor Caseload||Felony Caseload|

-Vermont’s Superior Courts are the general jurisdiction trial courts for the state.
+The Vermont Superior Courts are the general jurisdiction trial courts for the state.
 They serve both civil and criminal cases.
-Each of VT 14 counties has a Superior Court.
-The Superior Courts are split into divisions to handle cases of different types.
+Each of VT 14 counties has one of these courts.
+These courts are split into divisions to handle cases of different types.
 The divisions are the Civil Division, the Criminal Division, the Environmental Division, the Family Division, and the Probate Division.
 Each division handles cases within their area of expertise.
-Superior Courts handle civil matters of up to $5,000, all criminal cases, all domestic relations cases, all juvenile issues and traffic, and ordinance violations cases as well.
+These courts handle civil matters of up to $5,000, all criminal cases, all domestic relations cases, all juvenile issues and traffic, and ordinance violations cases as well.